grafana/alloy/docs/sources/collect/ecs-openteletry-data.md

 1. Open the AWS Systems Manager console.
 1. In the navigation pane, choose *Parameter Store*.
 1. Choose *Create parameter*.
-1. Create a new parameter with the following values:
+1. Create a parameter with the following values:
    * `Name`: otel-collector-config
    * `Tier`: Standard
    * `Type`: String
    * `Data type`: Text
    * `Value`: Copy and paste your custom OpenTelemetry configuration file or [{{< param "PRODUCT_NAME" >}} configuration file][configure].

-### Run your new task
+### Run your task

-When you run a task with this new Task Definition, it will use your custom OpenTelemetry configuration file from the SSM Parameter.
+When you run a task with this Task Definition, it uses your custom OpenTelemetry configuration file from the SSM Parameter store.

 ## Create an ECS Task definition

 To create an ECS Task Definition for AWS Fargate with an ADOT collector, complete the following steps.

 1. Download the [ECS Fargate task definition template][template] from GitHub.
-1. Enter the following parameters in the task definition templates.
+1. Edit the task definition template and add the following parameters.
    * `{{region}}`: The region the data is sent to.
    * `{{ecsTaskRoleArn}}`: The AWSOTTaskRole ARN.
    * `{{ecsExecutionRoleArn}}`: The AWSOTTaskExcutionRole ARN.